repology/repology-rules/README.md

 `pip install PyYAML voluptuous` should install them for you.
 - In general, stay close to the style already used in the ruleset, use existing rules as examples, keep it simple and have fun!
+- If in doubt, you can always just submit a report and avoid all the work!

 ## Rule basics